What is a Parts Salesperson?

 - Retail Parts Professional

 In 2016, there was an estimated number of 251,900 jobs in the United States for Parts Salesperson.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
-There will be an estimated 32,900 positions for Parts Salesperson per year.
+The BLS estimates 32,900 yearly job openings in this field.

 The states with the most job growth for Parts Salesperson are Utah, Texas, and Colorado.
 Watch out if you plan on working in West Virginia, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.